bregman-arie/devops-exercises/topics/aws/README.md

 <details>
 <summary>True or False?
 In regards to cross zone load balancing, AWS charges you for inter AZ data in network load balancer but no in application load balancer</summary><br><b>

-False.
+True.
 It charges for inter AZ data in network load balancer, but not in application load balancer
 </b></details>

 <details>